GeorgeHernandez/GeorgeHernandez/KnowThyself.md

     - Composed of two related but separable traits, Openness to Experience and Intellect.
 Behavioral aspects include having wide interests, and being imaginative and insightful.
 Considered primarily a cognitive trait.
 Curious.
 Creative.
     - ME: 80%.
 I identify as an explorer.
   - Psychoticism
     - Psychoticism is a personality pattern typified by aggressiveness, interpersonal hostility, impulsivity, and sensation-seeking.
-Psychologist Hans Eysenck's 3 primary traits are P-E-N: Psychoticism, Extraversion, and Neuroticism/Emotionalism.
+Psychologist Hans Eysenck's 3 primary traits are P-E-N: Psychoticism, Extroversion, and Neuroticism/Emotionalism.
     - ME: 60%. **I have a contrary nature** and tend to play the devil's advocate.
 My sense of humor tends to be ironic, i.e. something wrong is often funny.
 I like to fight and do martial arts, but it's for fun, developing character and skill, etc, i.e. I'm rarely angry at opponents.
 I will mutter and swear while driving but I don't have road rage.
 I sometimes get annoyed by problems that could have been prevented, but I try to remember that it happens.
   - Self-esteem
     - A "favorable or unfavorable attitude toward the self" (Rosenberg, 1965).
 An individual's sense of his or her value or worth, or the extent to which a person values, approves of, appreciates, prizes, or likes him or herself" (Blascovich & Tomaka, 1991).